Sonnet 534

 Sonnet 533

-I threw another dream log on the fire
+I threw another dream-log on the fire

-Where dying flames could lick it hungrily,
+Where dying flames still licked it hungrily,

 Within those glowing coals, all ardor past,